Dhiraj-Sharma-dev/Tute.Dude.Python.Cource.Assignments/README.md

 # Usage Steps
 Follow these steps to run the programs:

-Clone the repository using git clone <your-repo-url>.
+Clone the repository using git clone https://github.com/Dhiraj-Sharma-dev/Tute.Dude.Python.Cource.Assignments.git.

-Open a terminal or command prompt and navigate to the project folder with cd <folder-name>.
+Open a terminal or command prompt and navigate to the project folder.

 Ensure Python 3 is installed (no extra libraries needed).​